nickbrandt/GitLab/doc/ci/yaml/README.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/39057) in GitLab 13.9.

 You can define `resource_group` for downstream pipelines that are sensitive to concurrent executions.
-Downstream pipelines can be triggered by [`trigger` keyword](#trigger) and [`resource_group` keyword](#resource_group) can co-exist with it.
-This is useful to control the concurency for deployment pipelines, while running non-sensitive jobs concurrently.
+The [`trigger` keyword](#trigger) can trigger downstream pipelines.
+The [`resource_group` keyword](#resource_group) can co-exist with it.
+This is useful to control the concurrency for deployment pipelines, while running non-sensitive jobs concurrently.

-In ths following example, we have two pipeline configurations in a project.
-When a pipeline started running, non-sensitive jobs are executed at first and they won't be affected by the concurrent executions in the other pipelines.
-However, when it's about to trigger a deployment (child) pipeline, GitLab ensures that there are no other deployment pipelines running, and if it's conflicted, the pipeline will wait until it's finished.
+This example has two pipeline configurations in a project.
+When a pipeline starts running, non-sensitive jobs are executed first and aren't affected by concurrent executions in other pipelines.
+However, GitLab ensures that there are no other deployment pipelines running before triggering a deployment (child) pipeline.
+If other deployment pipelines are running, GitLab waits until those pipelines finish before running another one.

 ```yaml
 # .gitlab-ci.yml (parent pipeline)